karafra/twitter-stream/README.md

 - [x] Add Tests
   - [x] Connect to codecov
 - [x] Add CI
-- [ ] Add Websocket communication between client and server
+- [x] Add Websocket communication between client and server
+  - [x] Frontend javascript to receive messages
+  - [x] Backend to send tweets
+- [ ] Improve UI
+  - [ ] Add styles
+  - [ ] Add effects when new tweet appears

 See the [open issues](https://github.com/karafra/twitter-stream/issues) for a full list of proposed features (and known issues).